bandanna2k/parkrun-stats/README.md

 ## Minor

-- Bug - Empty tables on Age Categories.
+- pIndex check needed.
+  Dan JOE	11	14 more to P12	0.682

+- We can assume event numbers for getting Weekly Results.

 - Bug - Change key on course_event_summary???

 - Friends table including at what venues
   - 'Most runs with other athletes' table

-- Regionnaire count
+- Regionnaire count (idea, use a set and match set of course_ids)
   - Finish max regionnaire (Needs rethink, harder calculation than thought.)
   - Regionnaire to include stopped events.